rrryan2016/MNIST-Handwritten-Digit-Recognition/README.md

 # MNSIT Handwritten Digit Recognition

 The code is based on the assignmnt 2 in CS231n.
+The develop platform is Windows 10 + Python 3.7 + Pychram.

-* General Introduction
+## General Introduction

-** Three-Layer Convolution Neural Network
+### Three-Layer Convolution Neural Network

 **INPUT -> CONV -> ReLU -> POOL -> FC -> ReLU -> FC -> OUT**

-** Dataset Information - MNIST
+### Dataset Information - MNIST

-Gray picture dataset, the structure of per graph is [28x28x1].
+A gray picture dataset, the structure of per graph is [28x28x1].
 The height and width is 28, while only 1 color channel.

 60,000 pictures for training, while 10,000 for test.